 Persons with Disabilities

 The law prohibits discrimination against persons with both mental and physical disabilities but does not specify other forms of disabilities.
 It requires that in any company employing 25 or more persons, at least 5 percent of staff must consist of sufficiently qualified persons with disabilities, if they are available.
-The law states at least 10 percent of newly recruited civil service personnel should be persons with disabilities.
+The law states that at least 10 percent of newly recruited civil service personnel should be persons with disabilities.
 There are no legislated or mandated accessibility provisions for persons with disabilities.

 Violence by unidentified persons, bandits, and other armed groups against the Mbororo, primarily nomadic pastoralists, was a problem.
 Their cattle wealth made them attractive targets, and they continued to suffer disproportionately from civil disorder in the North.
 Additionally, since many citizens viewed them as inherently foreign due to their transnational migratory patterns, the Mbororo faced occasional discrimination with regard to government services and protections.
 In recent years the Mbororo began arming themselves against attacks from farmers who objected to the presence of the Mbororo’s grazing cattle.
 Several of the resulting altercations resulted in deaths.